jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/classes-lesson/readme.md

 Lets have you guys try and write your own class.

-> Instructor Note: Use a text editor to do this next part and as you write the class, try to elicit each line of syntax from members of the class.

 In your Documents folder, create a new text file with a text editor of your choice.

 In this file, create a new class using the syntax your learned above.
 Your class should be modeling a __Person__ object.
 Your __Person__ must have a name and age.
 The __Person__ can also have another __Person__ as its "child".
 All of these must be set during construction.
 Don't try to instantiate your __Person__ anywhere.

-> Note: sample correct code
 ``` java
 public class Person {
     int mAge;